 Applicants studying the International Baccalaureate Career Related Programme (IBCP) should contact the academic School prior to applying so that their academic profile can be considered.

 First-hand knowledge of another culture can be crucial in business.
 The distinctive feature of this four-year course is that you spend a full academic year abroad on exchange at a top global business school or university.

-You will spend your third year studying in the USA or Canada.
-We have 22 exchange partners across eleven American states and four Canadian provinces.
+You will spend your third year studying in the US or Canada.
+We have 19 exchange partners across 12 US states and 3 Canadian provinces.
 Most feature in the top 100 Financial Times global rankings.
 Browse the full list of our current partner institutions .

-In Manchester, you will benefit from a specialist North American course unit and study international topics across the range of disciplines.
+In Manchester, you will benefit from a specialist American course unit and study international topics across the range of disciplines.
 From your second year, you will benefit from a huge amount of choice.
-With over 90 course units to choose from, you really can shape your own course.
+With a wide range of optional units to choose from, you really can shape your own course.